Over Eating & Binge Eating Disorder

 - consider my body might have had enough before I have cleared my plate

-- If I'm not hungry but want to eat, and am doing so to make myself feel something different (happier, less stressed, more energy, comforted etc), it's helpful to consider where in my body I'm feeling anything connected to my emotions; maybe place my hand there, letting myself feel what is there, breathing into it with kindness
+- If I'm not hungry but want to eat, and am doing so to make myself feel something different (happier, less stressed, more energy, comforted etc), it's helpful to consider where in my body I'm feeling anything connected to my emotions; maybe place my hand there, letting myself feel what is there, breathing into it with kindness.
+This is an opportunity to practise urge surfing, by using breathing, letting myself feel my feelings or other meditation techniques.
+I find it very helpful to know that I can give into to the urge if I want to, and to eat as mindfully as I can, ideally sitting down and with a plate!

-- Practise kindness meditations, in particular ones where I am sending good wishes and care to specific parts of the body, and also expressing gratitude to these parts.
+- Practise a self love meditation, in particular one where I am sending good wishes and care to specific parts of the body, and also expressing gratitude to these parts.
 I am less likely to eat badly if I've spent fifteen minutes wishing my heart and other organs well and thanking them for all they do.
 My current favourite phrases to meditate with include:

 - May my body (heart, liver, legs etc) be safe and free from harm